Do you want to know how to deal with isolation? I know firsthand what it feels like to feel alone and anxious.

 I had to realize God was not only working on me, but He was also working on my daughter.
 This was going to take time.
 I wish there were an easier way to zap us into the likeness of Jesus, but we are fallen creatures.
 Unfortunately, we don’t learn very fast.

 I found joy in the smallest things.
 A smile, a laugh, or time outside in the sun.
-We celebrated even the smallest of accomplishments such as walking down the street, time talking to a friend or fewer doses of medicine.
+We celebrated even the smallest of accomplishments such as walking down the street, time talking to a friend, or fewer doses of medicine.

-Get outside and walk if it all possible.
-Do yoga, stretches, lift weights–whatever is available.
+Run, do stretches, lift weights–whatever is available.
 It will help you when you feel stir crazy.
 It will not only strengthen you physically but emotionally.

-6. Watch how you cope
+6. Watch how you cope when feeling isolated

 Watch for unhealthy coping mechanisms as you deal with isolation.
 Whatever you do in moderation may kick up to full drive during this time of stress.
 Many people turn to drugs, alcohol, or other addictions to pass the time.